 - The conduct constitutes or would constitute a serious criminal offense, regardless of the existence of any criminal proceedings.

 - The conduct indicates that the student presented or may present a danger or threat to the health or safety of self or others.

 - The conduct demonstrates a pattern of behavior that seriously impairs the University’s ability to fulfill its teaching, research, or public service missions.

 All other members of the University community (including, but not limited to employees, volunteers, visitors, guests, contractors, and third-party vendors) while they are on campus or engaged in activities associated with University sponsored and supported activities.

-- When a report is made to the Title IX Coordinator or a Title IX Deputy alleging that a student has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, Emergency Rule Chapter UWS 17, Wis.
-Admin.
-Code.
+- When a report is made to the Title IX Coordinator or a Title IX Deputy alleging that a student has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, UWS 17 Permanent Rule.

-- When a report is made to the Title IX Coordinator alleging that a faculty member has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, Emergency Rule Chapters UWS 4 and UWS 7, Wis.
-Admin.
-Code.
+- When a report is made to the Title IX Coordinator alleging that a faculty member has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, UWS 4 Permanent Rule & UWS 7 Permanent Rule.

-- When a report is made to the Title IX Coordinator alleging that a member of the academic staff has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, Emergency Rule Chapters UWS 11, Wis.
-Admin.
-Code.
+- When a report is made to the Title IX Coordinator alleging that a member of the academic staff has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, UWS 11 Permanent Rule.

 - When a report is made to the Title IX Coordinator alleging that a member of the university staff has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, RPD 14-2 Appendix C.